Sunday would not be the same without roast beef for lunch - a meal of roast beef and Yorkshire puddings is loved by everyone.

 3 lb boned will feed 6

 Don't worry about buying too much.
-Cold roast beef makes great sandwiches or added to a plate of cold cuts.
+Cold roast beef makes great sandwiches or can be added to a plate of cold cuts.

-There are varying opinions about what the perfect temperature to cook a roast beef but in my experience starting the beef in a very hot oven 425F for the first 30 minutes then lower the temperature to 375F for the remaining cooking time.
+There are varying opinions about what the perfect temperature to cook a roast beef, but in my experience starting the beef in a very hot oven of 425F for the first 30 minutes and then lowering the temperature to 375F for the remaining cooking time works best

 How to Cook